davidycliao/lacanCrawlers/README.md

 ## Environment Setup

+### Download the LACAN module

+1. Before downloading the module, the installation of  [Anaconda Navigator](https://www.anaconda.com/products/individual-b) and [Python>=3.9](https://www.python.org/downloads/release/python-3810/) are required beforehand.
+The module is hosted on my Github private repository [`davidycliao`](https://github.com/davidycliao/bamberg.lacan).
+Please email me to have you accessed as maintainer.
+Once you have access to the repo, you can open the terminal and download `bamberg.lacan` repository by using `git clone`.

-1. Need to install [Anaconda Navigator](https://www.anaconda.com/products/individual-b) and [Python>=3.9](https://www.python.org/downloads/release/python-3810/) beforehand.
-And then, open the terminal and download `bisCrawler` repository by using `git clone`.
-About how to use git and Github, please have a look at this [Tutorial for Beginners](https://www.youtube.com/watch?v=RvnM6EEwp1I).
+###### About how to use git and Github, please have a look at this [Tutorial for Beginners](https://www.youtube.com/watch?v=RvnM6EEwp1I).

 ```
-git clone  git@github.com:davidycliao/scottish.git
+git clone  git@github.com:davidycliao/bamberg.lacan.git
 ```

 2. Copy the commands below and paste them into the terminal:

 ```
 # Change the directory by typing `cd` command once `bamberg.lacan` repository is downloaded.
-cd scotish
+cd bamberg.lacan

-# Create the enviroment by using conda and name the enviroment `bamberg.lacan`.
+# Create the enviroment by using conda and name the enviroment `lacan`.
-conda create -n scottish python=3.9
+conda create -n lacan python=3.9
 ```

-## Instruction
+## Instruction for the Installation of the Required Dependencies

 1. Activate the pre-named enviroment.
 Alternatively, the environment for `bamberg.lacan` can be opened via [Anaconda Navigator](https://www.anaconda.com/products/individual-b)

 ```
-conda activate Scottish
+conda activate lacan
 ```

-2. Install the dependencies from `requirements.txt` using `pip` methond.
+2. Install required modules from `requirements.txt` using `pip` methond.

 ```
 pip install -r requirements.txt
 ```